Biography of John D. Whitford

 NCA, RRB 4-1-63

-May 1, 1863 Agrees to us Atlantic & North Carolina RR rolling stock to assist Wilmington & Weldon RR and Raleigh & Gaston RR
+May 1, 1863 Agreed to use Atlantic & North Carolina RR rolling stock to assist Wilmington & Weldon RR and Raleigh & Gaston RR

 NCA, RRB 5-1-63

-May 30, 1863 As President of the Atlantic & North Carolina RR, changes the location of the annual shareholder meeting
+May 30, 1863 As President of the Atlantic & North Carolina RR, changed the location of the annual shareholder meeting

-June 15, 1863 Sims asks Whitford to join RR Bureau
+June 15, 1863 Sims asked Whitford to join RR Bureau

 July 2, 1863 Elected a Director and President of the Atlantic & North Carolina RR

 July 7, 1863 Capt.
-Sims reports that Whitford will accept a position in the Railroad Bureau
+Sims reported that Whitford will accept a position in the Railroad Bureau

 July 9, 1863 Appointed Major and Quarter Master

 Informed by Lt.
-Col. Sims that he will now report to Sims and continue to perform his duty of supervision of transportation at Goldsboro
+Col. Sims that he would now report to Sims and continue to perform his duty of supervision of transportation at Goldsboro

 August 1, 1863 Several communications to Sims must await his return to the office